whyrusleeping/hellabot/README.md

 All incoming messages not consumed by a trigger are placed into the IrcCon's Incoming channel.
 If not removed, they will fill up the channel and cause the program to hang.
-To avoid this either write a for-range loop to pull and log messages off of Incoming, or simply add a trigger than does nothing but consume all messages and make sure it is the last trigger added.
+To avoid this either write a for-range loop to pull and log messages off of Incoming, or simply add a trigger that does nothing but consume all messages and make sure it is the last trigger added.

 	var EatEverything = &Trigger{